Cosmetic Surgery Claims How Much Compensation Can I Claim For Negligence? JY January update 2021

 - Complications that arise due to surgical procedures – any injury you may have sustained because of (or during) the surgical procedure.

-- Anaesthesia mistakes – any injuries you may have sustained as result of the wrong amount of anaesthetic being given during the operation.
+- Anaesthesia mistakes – any injuries you may have sustained as a result of the wrong amount of anaesthetic being given during the operation.
 This can prove to be fatal in some scenarios.

 - General misdiagnosis – when considering cosmetic surgery, a failure to properly diagnose one aspect of a patient’s health can lead to complications during the surgery.